-A FIEC survey on the EU taxonomy conducted among its member federations1 showed that it provides added value to construction companies by helping them to identify what is considered "sustainable".
-In addition, it offers them the opportunity to proactively position themselves in the sustainability market, align their service portfolio with regulatory and market expectations, and attract financing.
-However, the members and companies surveyed2 have encountered numerous problems with the interpretation and practical implementation of the technical requirements and with reporting under the Taxonomy.
+An internal FIEC survey on the EU taxonomy conducted among its member federations1 in 2023 showed that the framework is already adding value to construction companies by helping them to identify what is considered "sustainable".
+It also offers them the opportunity to proactively position themselves in the sustainability market, align their service portfolio with regulatory and market expectations, and attract financing.
+However, the members and companies surveyed2 have encountered numerous problems with the interpretation of the technical requirements and with reporting against the Taxonomy.

 "It is well known that the devil is in the detail.
-Our member federations and their companies firmly believe in the conceptual strength of the EU taxonomy, but it cannot be denied that several issues exist in the practical application of the criteria and will continue to emerge as the learning and 'application experience' of construction companies progresses", Vuorinen adds.
-Against this background, FIEC considers it essential for the optimal implementation of the framework and to ensure its reliability and robustness that:
+Our member federations and their companies firmly believe in the conceptual strength of the EU taxonomy, but it cannot be denied that several issues exist in the practical application of the criteria and will continue to emerge", Vuorinen adds.
+Against this background, FIEC (see also FIEC's updated Position Paper) considers it essential for the optimal implementation of the framework and to ensure its reliability and robustness that:

-- 1. A continuous "reality check" and fine-tuning of the technical criteria is carried out by the Platform and the Commission as the "application experience" of construction companies progresses. - 2.
+- 1. A continuous "reality check" and fine-tuning of the existing technical criteria is carried out by the Platform and the European Commission as the "application experience" of construction companies progresses.
+New criteria need to be added to the framework gradually, allowing for a "healthy evolution" of the EU taxonomy. - 2.
 A regular exchange between the construction industry, the financial sector and the Commission is (re-) established, taking due account of the specificities of the construction value chain3; and construction experts are regularly consulted to advise the Platform (not just on an ad hoc basis). - 3.
-The EU taxonomy is increasingly perceived as a reliable framework; to this end, as many as "grey areas" and technical errors as possible should be removed from the technical framework to avoid misinterpretation and ensure sufficient clarity of the criteria. - 4.
-The EU taxonomy is made more "SME-friendly" as smaller companies often lack the necessary resources to comply with the framework and report on sustainability KPIs. - 5.
-More sector and country-specific user guides are published.
+The EU taxonomy is increasingly perceived as a reliable framework; to this end, as many as "grey areas" and technical errors as possible should be removed from the technical framework. - 4.
+The EU taxonomy is made more "SME-friendly" as smaller companies often lack the necessary resources to comply with the framework. - More sector and country-specific user guides are published.